Best Chilean Foods and Where to Find Them in Santiago, Chile

 Got a Sweet Tooth?

 Southern German immigration left Chile a pastry legacy.
-Kuchen (tarts) with berries or apple are everywhere, and berlines (custard-filled donuts) sell out by late morning.
+Kuchen (fruit tarts) with berries or apple are everywhere, and berlines (custard-filled donuts) sell out by late morning.

 Where: Barrio Italia bakeries and café rows in Providencia.